File system API: Directory management

-Filesystem maintenance
+File-system maintenance

-As a filesystem is used directories, files and records may be added, deleted or modified.
+As a file system is used directories, files and records may be added, deleted or modified.
 This usually causes inefficiencies in the underlying data structures.
 Things like logically sequential blocks distributed across the media in a way that causes excessive repositioning, partially used even empty blocks included in linked structures.
 Incomplete structures or other inconsistencies may be caused by device or media errors, inadequate time between detection of impending loss of power and actual power loss, improper system shutdown or media removal, and on very rare occasions file system coding errors.

 Specialized routines in the file system are included to optimize or repair these structures.
 They are not usually invoked by the user directly but triggered within the file system itself.
 Internal counters of the number of levels of structures, number of inserted objects may be compared against thresholds.
 These may cause user access to be suspended to a specific structure (usually to the displeasure of the user or users effected) or may be started as low priority asynchronous tasks or they may be deferred to a time of low user activity.
 Sometimes these routines are invoked or scheduled by the system manager or as in the case of defragmentation.

 Kernel-level API

-The API is "kernel-level" when the kernel not only provides the interfaces for the filesystems developers but is also the space in which the filesystem code resides.
+The API is kernel-level when the kernel not only provides the interfaces for the file-system developers but is also the space in which the file-system code resides.

-It differs with the old schema in that the kernel itself uses its own facilities to talk with the filesystem driver and vice versa, as contrary to the kernel being the one that handles the filesystem layout and the filesystem the one that directly access the hardware.
+It differs with the old schema in that the kernel itself uses its own facilities to talk with the file-system driver and vice versa, as contrary to the kernel being the one that handles the file-system layout and the file system the one that directly access the hardware.

 It is not the cleanest scheme but resolves the difficulties of major rewrite that has the old scheme.

-With modular kernels it allows adding filesystems as any kernel module, even third party ones.
-With non-modular kernels however it requires the kernel to be recompiled with the new filesystem code (and in closed-source kernels, this makes third party filesystem impossible).
+With modular kernels it allows adding file systems as any kernel module, even third party ones.
+With non-modular kernels however it requires the kernel to be recompiled with the new file-system code (and in closed-source kernels, this makes third-party file systems impossible).

 Unixes and Unix-like systems such as Linux have used this modular scheme.

 There is a variation of this scheme used in MS-DOS (DOS 4.0 onward) and compatibles to support CD-ROM and network file systems.
-Instead of adding code to the kernel, as in the old scheme, or using kernel facilities as in the kernel-based scheme, it traps all calls to a file and identifies if it should be redirected to the kernel's equivalent function or if it has to be handled by the specific filesystem driver, and the filesystem driver "directly" access the disk contents using low-level BIOS functions.
+Instead of adding code to the kernel, as in the old scheme, or using kernel facilities as in the kernel-based scheme, it traps all calls to a file and identifies if it should be redirected to the kernel's equivalent function or if it has to be handled by the specific file-system driver, and the file-system driver directly accesses the disk contents using low-level BIOS functions.